-- 1.5 You must comply with this Code whenever you: - 1.5.1 act in your capacity as a member or co-opted member of the Authority; - 1.5.2 conduct the business of the Authority (which, in this Code, includes the business of the office to which you are elected or appointed).

-- 1.6 Where you act as a representative of the Authority: - 1.6.1 on another relevant authority, you must, when acting for that other authority, comply with that other authority's code of conduct; or - on any other body, you must, when acting for that other body, comply with this Code of Conduct, except and insofar as it conflicts with any other lawful obligations to which that other body may be subject.
+- conduct the business of the Authority (which, in this Code, includes the business of the office to which you are elected or appointed). - 1.12 Where you act as a representative of the Authority: - on another relevant authority, you must, when acting for that other authority, comply with that other authority's code of conduct; or - on any other body, you must, when acting for that other body, comply with this Code of Conduct, except and insofar as it conflicts with any other lawful obligations to which that other body may be subject. - 1.13 The Code applies to all forms of communication and interaction, including: - at face-to-face meetings; - at online or telephone meetings; - in written communication; - in verbal communication; - in non-verbal communication; - in electronic and social media communication, posts, statements and comments. - 1.14 Your Monitoring Officer has statutory responsibility for the implementation of the Code of Conduct.
+It is your responsibility to comply with the provisions of this Code and to ensure all its obligations are met.
+You are encouraged to seek advice from the Monitoring Officer on any matters that may relate to the Code of Conduct which you are unsure of.

-Part 2 - The Principles
+Part 2 - THE CODE OF CONDUCT